skysqlinc/skysql-docs/docs/Using AWS GCP private VPC connections/Setting up AWS Private Link.md

 ### **Enable AWS PrivateLink on Service Launch**

-To enable AWS PrivateLink when launching a new service via the SkySQL Portal:
+To enable AWS PrivateLink when launching a new service via the SkySQL Portal all you need to do is select the 'Enable Private link' option in the 'Security' section.

-1. Initiate service launch using the procedure at [Service Launch](https://mariadb.com/docs/skysql-dbaas/service-management/nr-launch/).
-2. When you get to the final "Security" section, select "Enable Private Link".

 For the next step, see the [AWS Endpoint Setup](#aws-endpoint-setup) section on this page.